ILoID/AmazonScraper/README.md

 # AmazonScraper
- Cheapest Price finder made with Python and Selenium
+ Cheapest Price finder made with Python and Selenium.
+ Work in progress